teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/operator-runbook.md

   * Every override stores the Bitbucket user key/display name so you can audit who relaxed limits.
 * **Revoking overrides:** `DELETE /rest/ai-reviewer/1.0/config/limiter/overrides/{id}` removes the entry (use the `overrides` list to discover IDs).
 404 is returned if the override already expired/was deleted.
 * **Investigating throttles:** The `incidents` list (also exposed via the Config payload) shows the last 40 throttle events.
 Pair these with `/metrics` (`ai.rateLimiter.repo|project.*`) to decide whether to grant burst credits or adjust defaults.
+* **Auto-snooze:** Populate `priorityProjects` (comma-separated project keys) and/or `priorityRepositories` (`PROJECT/repo`) via `/rest/ai-reviewer/1.0/config`.
+Listed scopes automatically receive temporary overrides using `priorityRateLimitSnoozeMinutes`, `priorityRepoRateLimitPerHour`, and `priorityProjectRateLimitPerHour`.
+Each burst is persisted as an override (actor `Guardrails Auto-Snooze`) so operators can audit when high-priority repos were given extra throughput.

 ## 5. Alert Integration Checklist